 The School is legally required to undertake the above pre-employment checks.
 Therefore, if an applicant is successful in their application, the School will retain on their personnel file any relevant information provided as part of the application process.
-This will include copies of documents used to verify identity, right to work in the UK, medical fitness and qualifications.
+This will include copies of documents used to verify identity, right to work in the UK, and qualifications.
+The school's occupational health advisers retain medical fitness information.
 Medical information may be used to help the School to discharge its obligations as an employer e.g. so that the School may consider reasonable adjustments if an employee suffers from a disability or to assist with any other workplace issue.

-This documentation will be retained by the School for the duration of the successful applicant's employment with the School. [• It will be retained in accordance with the School's retention of records policy after employment terminates.]
+This documentation will be retained for the duration of the successful applicant's employment with the School.